Home » Food » By Course » Main Dishes » Doro Wat (Spicy Ethiopian Chicken Stew)

 Serve with Authentic Injera (Ethiopian Flatbread).

-injera recipe ethiopian flatbread authentic traditional teff
+injera recipe authentic ethiopian flatbread traditional teff wheat fermented sour

 Be sure to also try our authentic Sega Wat, the famous and incredibly delicious Ethiopian spicy beef stew!